ekviky/TE-NGS/README.md

 Navigate to /distrib and unbundle the packrat tarball

-    > packrat::unbundle(bundle='scripts-2017-07-31.tar.gz', where='foo/TE-NGS/distrib')
+    > packrat::unbundle(bundle='scripts-2017-07-31.tar.gz', where='/foo/TE-NGS/distrib')
-where foo is wherever the TE-NGS repo lives
+where /foo is wherever the TE-NGS repo lives locally

-Should see progress message
+Should see progress message:

     Untarring 'scripts-2017-07-31.tar.gz' in directory '/foo/TE-NGS/distrib'...